lineality/rust_chess_server_experiments/board_factory/board_factory_readme.md

 ## Goal:
-Python functions to:
+Complete Python functions to:
-Generate a white or black oriented chess background png image, WITH letters on the bottom and numbers on the side, and a blank.png top bar
+Generate a white or black oriented chess background png image (a chess board with no pieces), WITH letters on the bottom and numbers on the side

 important: the folders of light and dark squares are directories of variants to be chosen at random (assorted wood textures). random_image_from_directory() is the function to select variants.

+steps: do ONE STEP AT A TIME
+1. make overall wrapper function call other functions: done
+2. make function make to core section of squares, and have it called by the wrapper-function to make the board.

+(next is ONLY 3)
+3. make function to make 8x lettters bar at attach it to the bottom of the board, and have it called by the wrapper-function to make the board.

+(not yet #4)
+4. make function to make 8x numbers bar at attach it to the bottom of the board, starting with blank.png file, and have it called by the wrapper-function to make the board.

 ## File structure: